Lionel Messi: Wealth and sponsorships

 Messi's Argentina jersey, supplied by Adidas, was sold out worldwide during the 2022 World Cup.

-In addition to salary and bonuses, much of Messi's income derives from endorsements; SportsPro has consequently cited him as one of the world's most marketable athletes every year since their research began in 2010.
-His main sponsor since 2006 is Adidas.
-As Barcelona's leading youth prospect, he was signed with Nike since age 14, but transferred to Adidas after they successfully challenged their rival's claim to his image rights in court.
-Messi established himself as their leading brand endorser; from 2008, he had a long-running signature collection of Adidas F50 boots, and in 2015, became the first footballer to receive his own sub-brand of Adidas boots, the Adidas Messi.
-Since 2017, he has worn the latest version of the Adidas Nemeziz.
-In 2015, a Barcelona jersey with Messi's name and number was the best-selling replica jersey worldwide.
-At the 2022 World Cup, Adidas sold out Messi's No. 10 Argentina jersey worldwide.
+SportsPro cited Messi as one of the world's most marketable athletes every year between 2010 and 2015.
+He became the first footballer to receive his own sub-brand of Adidas boots, the Adidas Messi, in 2015.
+The same year, a Barcelona jersey with Messi's name and number was the best-selling replica jersey worldwide.
+During the 2022 World Cup, Adidas sold out of Messi's No. 10 Argentina jersey worldwide.